Makerviews exists to share the stories of and advice from a variety of makers, designers, and artists.

 Conversations - podcast episodes

-Authenticity, at the core.
+Authenticity at the core.

 Hear more about my background in the Makerviews podcast introduction episode.

-Handmade: In 2013, I started a handmade, wood goods company called Whiskey Wood Creations, offering carpentry/woodworking services and selling custom furniture along with a line of Montana-themed goods to clients.
+Handmade: In 2013, I started a handmade, wood goods company called Whiskey Wood Creations, offering carpentry/woodworking services and selling custom furniture, along with a line of Montana-themed goods, to clients.

 "Being a designer and maker means more than just brainstorming, it means dreaming, breathing, and living the piece that you’re making.
 Heart and soul, blood, sweat, and tears."—Scott Mathson

-This Makerviews project has ultimately grown from my passion of crafts - of sawdust, of guitar playing, of leather scraps, and, at the root, a deep appreciation and respect for all creative folk.
+This Makerviews project has ultimately grown from my passion of crafting - of sawdust, of guitar playing, of leather scraps, and, at the root, a deep appreciation and respect for all creative folk.
 This exists to share, to inspire, and to give.

 This is Makerviews by Scott Mathson, welcome to the journey!

-I am open to collaborations, partnerships, and more.
+I am open to collaborations, sponsorships, partnerships, and more.
 Feel free to reach out to me personally: [email protected], I'm looking forward to speaking to you.

 Stay in touch and be the first to know of new happenings, by signing up for the newsletter!